-Tale of an Ethiopian Food Disconnect
+One Vegetarian’s Tale of an Ethiopian Food Disconnect

-I LOVE Ethiopian food.
+I LOVE Ethiopian cuisine.
 I was first introduced to it 12 years ago, in Tanzania.
-I took one bite of Injera, the spongy, sourdough flatbread that Ethiopians use to scoop up everything on their plate, and was hooked.
+I took one bite of Injera, the spongy, sourdough flatbread that Ethiopians use to scoop up everything on their plate, and was immediately hooked.
 Not only is Injera delicious, it’s made with fermented teff flour, which is milled from a Gluten-free seed rather than a grain.
 So it follows that the bread must also be devoid of carbohydrates and empty calories, right?
 Okay, okay, I’m delusional.
 But it’s what I told myself before arriving in Ethiopia.
 I fully intended to stuff myself with Injera until it was coming out my ears.

-But it wasn’t just the Injera I was looking forward to.
+It wasn’t just the Injera I was looking forward to.
 Half of the population of Ethiopia are Orthodox Christian, a religion that forbids eating meat or dairy products on Wednesday and Friday, as well as during the Easter fasting season.
 As a result, Ethiopian cuisine incorporates a wide variety of vegetarian dishes, the most famous of which is fasting ye’tsom beyaynetu.
 The meal, which is meant to be shared, arrives on a large round silver platter, draped with an equally large sheet of Injera.
 Friends around the table tear off hunks of Injera and use it to scoop up the vegetarian dishes mounded on top.
 The sweet, sour, and spicy flavors of lentil stews, split pea puree, roasted chickpeas, rice, spinach, and sautéed veggies, all accompanied by a fiery roasted red chili paste, explode in your mouth.
 A beyaynetu is pure ambrosia, even if I have to constantly blow my runny nose and wipe the tears streaming from my eyes because it is hot, Hot HOT!

 I arrived in Lalibela, Ethiopia, with visions of delicious dishes dancing in my head.
 I’d chosen to work with a local tour company, Ethio Travel and Tours (ETT), and was certain that the guest houses they’d booked would allow me to delve deeply into the Ethiopian food scene.
 After settling into my room at Lalibela Lodge, I made a beeline to the restaurant for lunch and eagerly perused the menu.
 Spaghetti with tomato sauce or rice with vegetables were the only vegetarian options.
 Disappointed but starving, I ordered the latter; the rice arrived with no vegetables and a sparse sprinkling of black lentil beans.
 It was accompanied by a plate of dry bread and local honey.
 Carbs, carbs, and more carbs.
 At least I would have enough energy to tackle the rough trails and deep rock-cut staircases at the rock-hewn churches of Lalibela that afternoon.
 I told myself their dinner menu would offer better options.